Hdoc1509/js-utils/README.md

 });
 ```

-_Note: formInputs() returns an object with keys as the name attributes of each input element of the form and its correspondent values_
+_Note: formInputs() returns an object with data of each input that have name attribute._